National suicide prevention strategies in Australia

 A final review will be provided to all parties by the end of June 2025.
 It will assess if the agreement has achieved its aims and inform future developments.

-The National Aboriginal and Torres Strait Islander suicide prevention strategy
+National Aboriginal and Torres Strait Islander suicide prevention strategy

-The National Aboriginal and Torres Strait Islander suicide prevention strategy focuses on early intervention measures with the aim of building strong communities through community focused and integrated approaches to suicide prevention.
+The National Aboriginal and Torres Strait Islander Suicide Prevention Strategy focuses on early intervention measures with the aim of building strong communities through community focused and integrated approaches to suicide prevention.
 The strategy comprises a holistic view of mental, physical, cultural and spiritual health.

 The strategy presents six action areas: